-Total rent expense under all operating leases for the years ended June 30, 2013 and 2012 approximated \$172,000 and \$174,000, respectively.
+Total rent expense under all operating leases for the years ended June 30, 2014 and 2013 approximated \$199,000 and \$172,000, respectively.

 The Organization is dependent upon contributions, grants and other public support for its revenues.
-Since 2008, the Organization experienced a significant decline in those revenues due mainly to the ending of certain programs and economic conditions that have impacted the ability of contributors, grantors and other supporters to give at levels previously provided to the Organization.
 The ability of the Organization's contributors, grantors and supporters to give amounts comparable with previous years is greatly dependent upon current and future overall programmatic and economic conditions.
-Therefore, the Organization has developed a financial and operational plan projecting reduced revenues and expenses to continue providing its programs.
-While the Organization believes it has the resources to continue its programs during the year ending June 30, 2014 and beyond, its ability to do so is dependent upon the above factors.
+Therefore, the Organization has developed a financial and operational plan to continue providing its programs.
+While the Organization believes it has the resources to continue its programs during the year ending June 30, 2015 and beyond, its ability to do so is dependent upon the above factors.